abarto/lets_talk_about_software_licenses/lets_talk_about_software_licenses.md

 * Once you've distributed software under a license, there's no turning back
 * If you're the copyright holder you can change the license of subsequent revisions of the software
 * Software can be distributed under multiple licenses (at the user's choice)

 ---

+## Lesser GNU General Public License (LGPL)

+* Allows the work to be linked or used with a non-(L)GPLed program.
+* It's safe to dynamically link libraries.
+* It's safe (according to the FSF) to inherit classes from LGPL libraries.

+---